How do you define success?

 If you don’t know what success means to you, how can you achieve it?

-- You constantly push the goal further, thinking that a bigger house or a higher paycheck will fulfill you
+- You constantly push the goal further, thinking that a bigger house or a higher paycheck will fulfil you.

-- You never fulfill your own potential and do the work you came on this planet to do
+- You never fulfil your own potential and do the work you came on this planet to do.

 I don’t want this to happen to you.
-That’s why one of the first things I do with my clients is to help them get clear on what they want, so they can pursue the dreams and goals that match their own definition of success.
+That’s why one of the first things I do with my clients is to help them define success on their own terms and get clear on what they want, so they can build the right business for them and a life on their own terms.